lups-tech/talenthubBE/README.md

 Together we are [Lups-Tech](https://github.com/lups-tech).

 ## Next Steps
 We are approaching this project with an agile approach, consisting of 1 week sprint goals.
-At present, both frontend and backend are not yet deployed, though we hope to address this once authorization is properly integrated.
+Once we are happy with the MVP we have plans on refining the product and continuing to add value.
+Our current goals are to add:

-We are currently working on the MVP, with the required Many-To-Many relationships already set up on the backend.
+Authorization and Authentication - to allow for multiple companies to use the product, with their own private lists of developers (user authorization and authentication is now in place with third party log-in via google, as well as email and password).

-Once this is done, we hope to refactor the controllers to add service injection and keep the business logic separate from the routes.
+The ability to save jobs to your account, to allow for ease of access to those details during hiring processes, or should a developer become available.(Now added)

-Test
+Easier editing of existing developers.